cwgstreet/Cloud-Smoker-BBQ-Monitor/Docs/Project Overview - detailed.md

 ### 4.2 Temberature Probe Sensors

-I chose Maverick brand replacement temperature probes for my project, one blunt probe for the pit temperature (image on left) and one skewer for the internal meat temperature (image on right).
+I chose Maverick brand replacement temperature probes for my project, one blunt probe for the pit temperature, ET-733 (image on left) and one skewer for the internal meat temperature, ET-732 (image on right).
 <img src="https://images-na.ssl-images-amazon.com/images/I/61oRTA1X9AL._SX425_.jpg" width="300"> <img src="https://images-na.ssl-images-amazon.com/images/I/212uAku-EvL.jpg" width="300">

-My choice of the ETS-732/733 units was made based seeing these used on a number of online projects and the 4 1/2 star ratings on Amazon.
-I believe these probes are based on NPN thermistors (ie. resistance lowers as probe heats up).
+My choice of the ETS-732/733 units was made based seeing these used on a number of online projects and the 4 1/2 star customer ratings on Amazon.
+These probes are based on NPN thermistors (ie. resistance lowers as probe heats up).
 The initial drawback with these probes were that 1) they are reasonably costly; and 2) the probes appear to have a high failure rate as apparently they are moisture sensitive.
-Some people have reported better run lives by sealing the top of the theermistor tube with food-grade high temperature silicon (which I have not been able to easily source in Australia) as well as ensuring that probes are not submerged in water when cleaning.
+Some people have reported better run lives by sealing the top of the thermistor tube with food-grade high temperature silicon (which I have not been able to easily source in Australia) as well as ensuring that probes are not submerged in water when cleaning.

 Only after I had purchased these probes did I come across the excellent open source Heatmeter project documentation.
 This group [**tested a number of probes**] (https://github.com/CapnBry/HeaterMeter/wiki/HeaterMeter-Probes) and only rated the Maverick ET-732/733 probes as ***Acceptable*** rather than ***Highly Recommnended*** due to 1) lower resolution and 2) mysterious errors that they sought to mitigate by groundinbg the shielded cable.

 Regarding resolution, the Heatmeter crowd found that the low end resolution was poor with a 10K voltage divider resistor and recommended using a 22K or even a 47K 1% resisitor - see their graph below.
 For my project, I purchased a 43k 1% resistor.

 <img src="https://camo.githubusercontent.com/51294a4e50c053ab478d95f847b743ad953e9dc5/687474703a2f2f692e696d6775722e636f6d2f754a594b6141512e706e67" width="500">

+See section xxx for further discussion on the thermistor resolution and datasheet

 ### 4.3 Multiplexer
 One issue with the ESP8266 is that it only has a single ADC pin yet my project design requires two or three analog temperature sensors as discussed in the previous section.
 At first I thought this might force me back to the Arduino solution (which has multiple analog pins) when I stumbled across multiplexing as a solution.
 Multiplexing allows me to combine multiple analog signals into a single signal.